Getting started with FPGA control development

 - Rename it as int16_to_single.

 - Double-click on the int16_to_single block.
-In the pop-up window, select the Fixed-to-float operation and set the precision as int16 input, Single result.
+In the pop-up window, select the Fixed-to-float operation, change Auto to Manual and set the precision type to Custom.
+Then, set the integer width to 16, and select Single as precision for the result.

 - Add the multiplier block